buditanrim/buditanrim.github.io/_posts/2021-01-26-becoming-business-aware.md

 "How can I make a greater impact?"

-As you laddering up in your career, this question could linger in your heads.
+As you laddering up in your career, this question could linger in your head.

 Suppose you are aspired to be a Principal Designer or leadership roles (e.g., Head of Design).
 In that case, you will be representing your team and need to articulate your team fits into the company goals.